irnc/explore-tests/cases/ember-express-mongoose.md

 * express routes are utilized by adapters from Ember application;
 * Ember application has a lot of business logic rules and calculations based on data.

+## Goals

+* we need assurance that Ember application working on database with real data serves specified user stories

 ## Mongoose Models

 Mongoose models can contain business logic, but in our case, all business logic was programmed in Ember application, leaving only data access responsibility to mongoose models.